 Political stability, which does not exclude social tensions

-While the government has managed to maintain a degree of social and political stability to date, thanks to significant oil resources, growing inequalities and the strong economic slowdown are heightening popular discontent.
-The risks of repression and the weakness of the opposition are, however, limiting any protests.
+While the government has managed to maintain a degree of social and political stability to date, thanks to significant oil resources, growing inequalities and an economic slowdown are heightening popular discontent.
+The risks of repression and the weakness of the opposition are, however, limiting protest activity.

-Meanwhile, despite some progress, performance on governance remains less good overall than that of the other CIS countries, especially regarding the fight against corruption (ranked 172nd in 2014 while Russia is in 168th place and Kazakhstan 155th).
+Despite some progress, performance on governance remains less good overall than that of the other CIS countries, especially regarding the fight against corruption (ranked 167th according to the World Bank, while Kazakhstan is 158th).

-Finally, the risk of regional political instability remains high due to tensions with Armenia over the status of Nagorno-Karabakh, as evidenced by the resumption of fighting early April 2016.
-No scenario for resolving the conflict seems to be in sight, in the short term.
+Finally, the risk of regional political instability remains high, because of tensions with Armenia over the status of Nagorno-Karabakh, as evidenced by the resumption of armed conflict in early April 2016.
+No scenario for resolving the conflict seems to be in sight in the short term.